fhmss/fhmss.github.io/index.md

 - is currently a working at [GSM](https://www.med.kyoto-u.ac.jp/en/) and [SACI](https://www.saci.kyoto-u.ac.jp/en/), KyotoU, Japan.
 - is quite interested in finding principles or mechanisms of (mid- or ) long-range dynamics of humans and our society over years from deeper scientific layers.
-- is also working on designs and implementations for communities and working regions based on their findings.
+- is also working on designs and implementations of the future strategically, for communities and working regions based on their findings.
 - is a professional member of [ACM](https://www.acm.org) (Association for Computing Machinery).

 ### History